 What’s better as a table with wine and delicasies on the middle of the Salar de Uyuni while watching the sunset?
 I think this is an amazing experience!
 First the driver drove me halfway back to Uyuni until just before sunset.
 At one side of the Salar de Uyuni lightning struck while on the other side the sun was disappearing behind the volcanos at the edge of the salar.
 It reminded me of the five-star lunch I had the other year at the Salar de Tara in Chile; another amazing experience.
 When the sun disappeared and the bottle of wine was finished I returned to the Hotel de Sal Luna Salada for a five-course dinner to finish this amazing day.

 This day was definitely the highlight of my trip to Bolivia.
 The Salar de Uyuni is truly a unique natural wonder and is a must see in Bolivia.
 If you visit the Salar de Uyuni I recommend to go on a private tour to be more flexible.
-Make sure to have a bottle of wine and delicacies ready when the sun sets.
+Make sure to have a bottle of wine and delicacies ready when the sun sets; or better have it arranged by Luna Salada Hotel.
 I guarantee it will be a memorable experience as it was for me.
 I continued the next day to La Paz which was the final stop of my Bolivia trip.
 I hope to return one day to see more of the country.Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit Salar de Uyuni too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!